Frank Turner: Lost Evenings Festival

-Performances are typically split across two stages, the main stage and the 'Nick Alexander Stage', the latter being named after Turner's long-term friend and merchandise manager, who was tragically killed in the Bataclan attack in 2015.
+Performances were split across two stages, the main stage and the 'Nick Alexander Stage', the latter being named after Turner's long-term friend and merchandise manager, who was killed in the Bataclan attack in 2015.

-Lost Evenings sees Frank Turner curate and headline four consecutive one-off concerts on the main stage with an exciting supporting cast of musical talent.
-The 'Nick Alexander Stage' plays host to some of the best emerging acts all handpicked by Turner and Radio X DJ, John Kennedy.
+Turner headlined four consecutive concerts on the main stage.
+The 'Nick Alexander Stage' hosted emerging acts all handpicked by Turner and Radio X DJ, John Kennedy.

-Complementing the festival are sideshows called Last Minutes.
-These tend to be events such as small acoustic performances or DJ sets.

-In addition to the evening performances, OneFest (a UK-based, non-profit, music industry development company set up to support the emergence of new talent) run a selection of events during the day, that include panels focusing on The Business, Women & The Industry, Getting Gigs, Mental Health and the Digital Generation.
-These are events that offer inspiration, insight and advice to young individuals both operating in and trying to break in to the music industry.
+In addition to the evening performances, OneFest (a UK-based, non-profit, music industry development company set up to support the emergence of new talent) ran events and panels during the day.

 In September 2017, Turner and Lost Evenings won the Best Independent Festival Award at the AIM Independent Music Awards run by the Association of Independent Music.